We Are Here For You

 Our Home Delivered Meals program has continued through this whole time delivering meals to area Seniors Monday Through Friday.
 We are committed to getting people started as quickly as possible and not maintaining a waitlist for people to receive Home Delivered Meals.
 Our state office is allowing us, for now, to complete all assessments over the phone rather than a home visit, so if you are worried about us having to come into your home to complete all the paperwork, do not let that be a barrier.

 Our Case Management and Aide Service programs have also continued throughout this whole time.
 Case Managers are staying in contact and completing assessments over the phone for now, but have been making deliveries of needed supplies.
 There might be a brief wait for case management services as we limit the number of seniors our case managers work with at once to ensure that they are able to do their jobs effectively and attend to all the needs their seniors have.

 Medicare Insurance Counseling is also up and running at full speed.
 We continue to have monthly Medicare 101 classes.
-The next classes are scheduled for July 9th @ 10, August 11 @ 2, September 9 @ 10.
-We are offering this class both on-line via Zoom and also in-person.
+The next classes are scheduled for July 9th at 10 am, August 11 at 2 pm, September 9 at 10 am.
+We are offering this class both online via Zoom and also in person.
 We have limited seating for the in-person option due to current social distancing requirements, but it is an option that is available for those of you turning 65 or retiring.

 Amy Haskins, Director

 New Director Amy Haskins

 I just want to take a minute to say hi and tell you a little about myself.
 I am the new Director of Aging and Youth (officially as of March 17, 2020).
 I was born and raised in Wayne County, moved away during college, but returned with my family about 10 years ago.
 I feel blessed to have grown up, and now to see my children grow up, in a small-town community.
 I am also blessed to see my children get to know my parents and my grandmother.